 Interest Rate in Romania averaged 4.84 percent from 2005 until 2022, reaching an all time high of 12.50 percent in May of 2005 and a record low of 1.25 percent in January of 2021.
 This page provides the latest reported value for - Romania Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Romania Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Interest Rate in Romania is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Romania to stand at 3.00 in 12 months time.
-In the long-term, the Romania Interest Rate is projected to trend around 3.00 percent in 2020, according to our econometric models.
+Interest Rate in Romania is expected to be 5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Romania Interest Rate is projected to trend around 6.75 percent in 2023, according to our econometric models.